Local cuisine might be our forte, but we love to support local bars and restaurants by bringing groups of friends to sing karaoke.

 Keep up with Rusty's Family Restaurant & Sports Grille on Facebook.

-For another karaoke option near campus, visit the Royal Sun Restaurant & Lounge at the Best Western Royal Sun Inn & Suites starting at 9 p.m., Thursday through Saturday.
+For another karaoke option near campus, visit the Royal Sun Restaurant & Lounge at the Best Western Royal Sun Inn & Suites from 7 p.m. - midnight on Thursdays and 9 p.m. - 2 a.m.
+Fridays and Saturdays.

 The Arizona Daily Wildcat named it one of the best places for karaoke.
 While a hotel restaurant and lounge isn't a place you'd expect shenanigans, there's room to dance if you're feeling rowdy.
 The bartenders occasionally join in the fun and perform rock ballads too.

 To catch karaoke before sunset, IBT's has you covered.
 While Monday karaoke hours are 9 p.m. to close, Friday and Saturday are 5 - 8:30 p.m. and Sundays are 4 p.m. - close.

 Though they have bar fare such as burgers, house-breaded chicken tenders, and wings, carne asada fries are more appealing after you've had a few drinks.
 The kitchen is open 4 - 11 p.m. daily.

 If you stay late past karaoke, you'll occasionally catch one of their drag shows.